 Despite appearance, nothing sinister about Hickory Horned Devil

-by Randy Drinkard Troup extension agent
+Randy Drinkard Troup extension agent

 Is Troup County being invaded by monsters from outer space?
 Aliens from the moon or Mars?
 Well, we are being invaded by a mysterious creature that does look a bit alien called the Hickory Horned Devil.
 These are scary caterpillars that are currently feeding on the foliage of various trees in the LaGrange vicinity and being spotted by local citizens who are calling the Extension office.